 This is an accessibility statement from Why did the Chicken?
 Ltd.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Podspike is partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+Podspike is partially conformant up to WCAG 2.1 level AA.
+Partially conformant means that some parts of the content do not fully conform to either A or AA accessibility standards.

 We welcome your feedback on the accessibility of Podspike.
 Please let us know if you encounter accessibility barriers on Podspike: